Ervand Abrahamian: Early life

 Ervand Vahan Abrahamian was born in 1940 in Tehran to Armenian parents.
-He attended three grades at the Mehr School in Tehran and was later sent off to Rugby School (1954-59), a prestigious boarding school in England.
-He received his BA from Oxford University in 1963.
-He mainly studied European history with Keith Thomas.
+He attended three grades at the Mehr School in Tehran and was further educated in England at the prestigious Rugby School from 1954 to 1959.
+He then received his B.A. in modern history from St John's College, Oxford, in 1963.
+During this period, he studied with Keith Thomas and developed a focus on European history.

-He then moved to New York City, where he studied at Columbia University and received his first MA in 1966.
-He received a second MA from Oxford in 1968.
-Abrahamian obtained a PhD from Columbia in 1969.
-His thesis was titled "Social Bases of Iranian Politics: The Tudeh Party, 1941-53."
-Abrahamian has stated that his "understanding of Iran [was] ... most shaped [by] the oil crisis of 1951-53 culminating in the coup."
+After completing his undergraduate studies, Abrahamian moved to New York City, where he studied at Columbia University and received an M.A. in 1966.
+He then received a second M.A. from Oxford in 1968 and earned a Ph.D. from Columbia in 1969.
+His dissertation was titled, "Social Bases of Iranian Politics: The Tudeh Party, 1941-53."

 Abrahamian was an activist and a member of the Confederation of Iranian Students — National Union (CISNU) that opposed the rule of Shah Mohammad Reza Pahlavi in the 1960s and 1970s.
-As of 1976, he was one of the vice chairpersons of the Committee for Artistic and Intellectual Freedom in Iran (CAIFI), a "minor front" of the Socialist Workers Party (SWP).
+In 1976, he was one of the vice chairpersons of the Committee for Artistic and Intellectual Freedom in Iran (CAIFI), a minor front of the Socialist Workers Party (SWP).

-Abrahamian is a naturalized American citizen.
-He is known to his friends as "Jed".

-In 1967 Abrahamian was engaged to Helen Mary Harbison, the daughter of late historian E. Harris Harbison.
-As of 2019, he is married to Mary Nolan, Professor Emerita of History at New York University (NYU).
-He has two children, Emma and Rafi.

 Career

-Abrahamian has formerly taught at Princeton University, New York University and Oxford University.
-However, he has spent most of his career at the City University of New York (CUNY).
-He is currently Distinguished Professor of History at Baruch College and the Graduate Center of CUNY.
-His research interests include the history and politics of the Middle East, primarily Iran.
+Abrahamian has formerly taught at Princeton University, New York University, Columbia University, and Oxford University.
+He has spent most of his career at the City University of New York (CUNY).
+He is currently Distinguished Professor of History at Baruch College and the CUNY Graduate Center.
+His research interests include the history and politics of the Middle East, primarily in Iran.

-He regularly comments on Iran's politics and economy, foreign relations of Iran, including Iran–United States relations.
-Abrahamian is considered an authority on Iranian opposition movements, including the People's Mujahedin of Iran (MEK).
+Abrahamian regularly comments on Iranian politics and the foreign relations of Iran (including Iran–United States relations).
+He is considered an authority on Iranian opposition movements, including the People's Mujahedin of Iran (MEK).
 He has appeared as a guest on BBC Persian, Charlie Rose, Worldfocus, Amanpour & Company, Democracy Now!, Lou Dobbs Tonight, and other series and channels.